 How to Determine CADR

-The air purifier is tested through a process called the ANSI/AHAM AC-1 standard.
-This process has specific requirements that the air purifier has to meet in order to be certified.
+The air purifier is tested through the ANSI/AHAM AC-1 standard.
+This process has specific requirements for the air purifier to be certified.
 The requirements include the following:

 - The air purifier is tested in a room or chamber that measures 1008 cubic feet.